Introduction.

 Syngas is already used as a building block in the production of liquid fuels.
 “What we’d like to do next, instead of first making syngas and then converting it into liquid fuel, is to make the liquid fuel in one step from carbon dioxide and water,” said Reisner, who is also a Fellow of St John’s College.

-Although great advances are being made in generating electricity from renewable energy sources such as and photovoltaics, Reisner says the development of synthetic petrol is vital, as electricity can currently only satisfy about 25% of our total global energy demand.
+Although great advances are being made in generating electricity from renewable energy sources such as wind power and photovoltaics, Reisner says the development of synthetic petrol is vital, as electricity can currently only satisfy about 25% of our total global energy demand.
 “There is a major demand for liquid fuels to power heavy transport, shipping and aviation sustainably,” he said.

-“We are aiming at sustainably creating products such as ethanol, which can readily be used as a ,” said Andrei.
-“It’s challenging to produce it in one step from sunlight using the reduction reaction.
+“We are aiming at sustainably creating products such as ethanol, which can readily be used as a fuel,” said Andrei.
+“It’s challenging to produce it in one step from sunlight using the carbon dioxide reduction reaction.
 But we are confident that we are going in the right direction, and that we have the right catalysts, so we believe we will be able to produce a device that can demonstrate this process in the near future.”

 ….